 Certification Costs approximately $105 (or $120 if you opt for the oral exam) while a skills re-test is $65, a written re-test $40, an oral re-test $55.00, and a reschedule fee $30.

 If you end up paying for your certification you may qualify for reimbursement.
 You may download and fill in the reimbursement form, attaching relevant receipts to be compensated.
 To be eligible for this you must graduate from a state-approved course, pay for it out of pocket, then be employed at the Department of Health and Human Services (DHHS) licensed nursing home within a year of obtaining your certification.
-Sites that offer free training can be found here.
+Sites that offer employment following training can be found here.

-Free CNA Classes & Nurse Aide Training Courses in New Hampshire
+CNA Classes & Nurse Aide Training Courses in New Hampshire

 |Training Program||City||Zip Code||Phone|